BrutLogic/Post/README.md

 # A step by step guide to implement AGI (Productivity explosion: part 2)
 Alternative meme titles:
-# *"Thinking of it as a function" is all you need.*
+### *"Thinking of it as a function" is all you need.*
-# *LangChain considered harmful*
+### *LangChain considered harmful*
-# *Getting my agents to create agents for fun an profit*
+### *Getting my agents to create agents for fun an profit*

 ## Foreword
 You read that right, and I'm damn serious.

-I believe I can walk you through an argument for what AGI will be, and a step-by-step guide on how to implement it.
+I believe I can walk you through an argument for what AGI will be, as well as a step-by-step guide on how to implement it.

-Now, that's the point I want to make, and it's not a point I can make with a short post.
+That's the point I want to make, and it's not a point I can make with a short post.

-This post will be quite long, so I decided to format it, add titles...
+This post will therefore be quite long, so I decided to format it, add titles...

 **I'll put the key points in bold, so you can skim through** I'll title all the parts clearly so you can skip the parts you don't care about.

-### This post goal and structure
+## This post goal and structure

 **Goal**: I'd want to be full time on fiddling with agentic, because I'm somehow good at it.
 I want to share my work, discuss it with people.
 I'm launching a Discord server, where I'll share **ALL** my work.
 Past, present and future.
 I'd also do a few video calls each week to share my advancements, review code, discuss everyone's ideas.